Essays

 Books

-Mirror, Mirror: How I Did Disney Therapy and Learned to (Be) Hope blends memoir, literary criticism, and psychoanalysis to analyze how recent Disney franchises (Encanto, Tangled, Frozen, and Moana) use Christian symbolism to tell stories of emotional healing and growth.
+Mirror, Mirror: How I Did Disney Therapy and Learned to (Be) Hope blends literary criticism and memoir to explore the psychological possibilities opened up by identification with Disney princesses, focusing on post-2010 princesses, broadly defined.
 It’s based on my own experience of doing “Disney therapy,” using Disney characters to conceptualize the “parts” or sub-personalities described by Richard C. Schwartz in his Internal Family Systems model and to plot narrative arcs to help my parts heal.
 People often label their parts (ie “my anxious part”), but imagining them as characters instead empowers us to think about what the characters we identify with needed to learn and then apply the lesson to our own lives.
 Basically, I’ve decided the modern Disney princesses are my role models and now take all my life advice from Disney movies; it’s working out for me!

 Daughters of Eve: Literary Genealogies